Non-Surgical BPH Treatment in Denver, CO

 Want to Avoid Surgery?
 Find out if Prostatic Artery Embolization is Right for You

 Approximately 25% of men have enlarged prostate symptoms by the time they reach age 55.
 These numbers double in men 75 and older.
 The enlarged prostate specialists at Minimally Invasive Procedure Specialists, founded Denver BPH to bring the safest and most effective treatment options available to men in Denver.
 This includes treating BPH with prostate artery embolization (PAE).

 Prostatic artery embolization (PAE) is an effective and non-surgical treatment option for BPH.
-Our interventional radiologists at Denver BPH specialize in providing PAE at our BPH treatment center in Highlands Ranch.
+Our interventional radiologists at Denver BPH specialize in providing PAE at our BPH treatment center in Highlands Ranch, CO.
 To see if prostate artery embolization can address your enlarged prostate symptoms, call Denver BPH at (303) 805-7477 to schedule your consultation today.

 Prostatic Artery Embolization (PAE) Treatment